imm-rl-lab/reinforcement_learning_baseline/README.md

 # Finite-Horizon Control Problems

 We tends to realize stable versions of popular deep reinforcement learning algorithms and test their in Finite-Horizon Control Problems.
-Since all sessions have the same lengths in such problems, we find it reasonable to separate the processes of exploitation and learning.
-In other words, an agent does not learn on every steps, but it alternates an experience accumulation during several session and a multi-step learning.

 ## Agents